Spherical Induced Ensembles with Symplectic Symmetry: Proof of Propositions and

-uniformly for $z,w$ in compact subsets of $\mathbb{C}$.
-Here, $\epsilon>0$ is a small constant. \end{itemize} \end{lem} \begin{proof} This follows from long but straightforward computations repeatably using Stirling's formula.
-The most non-trivial part is the computations for $\RN{2}_N^{(1)}$ and $\RN{3}_N^{(1)}$ under the setup of Theorem~\ref{Thm_main} (a).
+\begin{proof}This follows from long but straightforward computations repeatably using Stirling's formula.
+The most non-trivial part is the computations for $\RN{2}_N^{(1)}$ and $\RN{3}_N^{(1)}$ under the setup of Theorem~\ref{Thm_main}\,(a).
 In this case, we have

 and